 Because of this, crimes like deforestation — especially to make way for coca production — are rarely reported for fear of retaliation from growers and related criminal networks.
 This time however, the community of Buen Jardín de Callaru was determined to engage the authorities.
 After a community meeting, the village voted unanimously to file a denuncia —or official complaint — becoming the first indigenous community in the Bajo Amazonas region to do so.

 While verifying the alert, they took georeferenced photos and measurements of the area, and recorded the names of suspected culprits who had invaded from a neighboring territory.
-The official report was sent to the Regional Environmental Prosecutor (FEMA).
+The official report was sent to the regional environmental prosecutor, the Fiscalía Especializada en Materia Ambiental (FEMA).
 Upon receiving the report, FEMA agreed to accompany the community to the site of the alert for an investigation.

 When the group arrived at the field, there was no one to catch in the act, but the monitors knew their territory and suggested traveling to a house just beyond the cleared field to confront the people likely responsible.